Julienne Stroeve: Awards

-Professor Stroeve was awarded the EGU 2020 Julia and Johannes Weertman Medal, for her 'fundamental contributions to improved satellite observations of sea ice, better understanding of causes of sea ice variability and change, and her compelling communication to the wider public'.
-She is an ISI highly cited researcher, regularly listed as one of Thomson Reuters most highly cited scientists, and a Canada 150 Research Chair at the University of Manitoba.
+Stroeve was awarded the EGU 2020 Julia and Johannes Weertman Medal for her "fundamental contributions to improved satellite observations of sea ice, better understanding of causes of sea-ice variability and change, and her compelling communication to the wider public".
+She received a Royal Society Wolfson Merit Award in 2015.
+She has been listed as an ISI highly cited researcher.